ncayllahua/GigisPizzaHOL/oci_apigateway.md

 ![](./media/api-gateway/api-gateway-microservice11.png)

 #### adapters.js
 Now you must change the adapters.js file.
-This file contain the use method that is the code to send http request to other microservices.
-As the api gateway use https instead of http, you must include https requests in the use function.
+This file contain the javascript **use** method that is the code to send http request to other microservices.
+As the api gateway use https instead of http, you must include https requests in the javascript use function.
 Copy the next [code](https://raw.githubusercontent.com/oraclespainpresales/wedo_gigispizza_ms_orchestrator/master/adapters.js) to change the original one.

 ```javascript
 "use strict";
 const http = require('http');
 ```
-import the https request functionality for nodejs express.
+Import the https request functionality for nodejs express.
 ```javascript
 const https = require('https');
 ```